isiahmeadows/mithril.js/design/components.md

     - `initialState = callback()` creates and returns the initial state.
     - This is just sugar for `info.isInitial() ? (info.state = callback()) : info.state`, though it's a primitive for convenience.

-- Render to targeted node: `promiseToClose = info.render(target, init)`
-    - This converts `target` to a root and renders `vnode = init(info)` accordingly, where `info` is a child info object. `init` is like a state vnode, but without the parent attributes.
-    - This returns a promise that resolves once it's fully committed to the DOM, with a `promise = clear()` callback that clears the root, releases any relevant resources, and returns a promise that resolves once it's fully committed to the DOM.
-(This is always async, but the precise timing is an implementation detail.)
-        - If no more roots exist, this removes the `data-mithril-root` attribute added above and sets `root._ir` to `undefined`.
-    - The semantics depend on the renderer, and it can choose how to process `target` and `children`.
-    - Inside the rendered subtree, `info.root` remains the same.
-It's *not* set to `target`.
-    - Examples for the DOM renderer:
-        - Set properties and events on `window`: `info.render(info.window, () => ({onfoo, ...}))`
-            - Note: use with care.
-Note that since `window` is not an element, you must make sure that you only use writable attributes and event handlers.
-        - Render attributes and children to `<html>`: `info.render(info.document.documentElement, () => ({...attrs}))`
-            - This is useful for script and style inclusion as well as setting the title.
-            - This is basically native support for what [React Helmet](https://github.com/nfl/react-helmet) provides for React.
-(For us, it's easy.
-Just render to a different node.)
-        - Render children to `document.body`: `info.render(info.document.body, () => [...children])`
-        - Render attributes and children to `<head>`: `info.render(info.document.head, () => [{...attrs}, ...children])`
-            - This is useful for script and style inclusion as well as setting the title.
-            - This is basically native support for what [React Helmet](https://github.com/nfl/react-helmet) provides for React.
-(For us, it's easy.
-Just render to a different node.)
-        - Render children to `<body>`: `info.render(info.document.body).render(...children)`
-            - You can set event handlers via attribute nodes, including ones like `mouseenter` and `mouseleave` that don't fire on `window`
-            - You can set things like the `lang` attribute accordingly.
-            - Extra nodes can be added for things like modals and alerts.
-    - Note: when you invoke `info.render(target)`, this only clears resets attributes it tracks.
-    - When called in `info.whenReady` or `info.whenRemoved`, it's *highly* recommended to await it before returning.
-    - This makes stuff like userland modals trivial.
-    - You can also usefully render to captured refs this way.

 - Throw error: `info.throw(value, nonFatal = false)`
     - This triggers the usual exception handling mechanism, the same one used for event listeners and synchronous view errors.